dotnet/docs/docs/fsharp/style-guide/component-design-guidelines.md

 #### Use either PascalCase or camelCase for public functions and values in F# modules.

-camelCase is generally used for public functions which are designed to be used unqualified (e.g. invalidArg), and for the “standard collection functions” (e.g. List.map).
+camelCase is generally used for public functions that are designed to be used unqualified (e.g. invalidArg), and for the “standard collection functions” (e.g. List.map).
 In both these cases, the function names act much like keywords in the language.

 ### Object, Type and Module Design